sqdshguy/sqdshguy/README.md

 ## I'm a JavaScript Developer!
 - 🔭 I’m currently working on a [Sanek Bot][sanek]!
-- 🌱 I’m currently learning Nuxt.js (Vue)
+- 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play [osu!][osu]